 Asking the funeral home or church for the opportunity to swap out the viewing room’s decorations in the funeral home, for personal decorations from home can truly make the space more familiar and personalized.
 This can help the family feel more at home, and comfortable, which is important at a time like this.

-I recently attended an amazing funeral service for a friends' dad who was a pianist and avid kite flyer.
+I recently attended an amazing funeral service for a friends' dad who was a pianist and an avid kite flyer.
 The funeral home brought in a beautiful grand concerto piano that was placed right in the center of the service and covered with white lilies.
 From the ceiling hung ornate kites draped in flowers.
 It was magnificent and truly represented the life he lived in a beautiful fashion.

 If you are in charge of the funeral planning, I highly encourage you to add this personalization idea to the checklist.

 Create Custom Picture Frames